penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/tag-groups/readme.txt

 > Premium features include:
 >
 > ✔ an animated and searchable tag cloud: Click a group or type a tag name and see only matching tags
-> ✔ a Dynamic Post Filter for the frontend: Your visitors can pick tags from groups and see all matching posts in a list;
+> ✔ a live post filter for the frontend: Let your visitors search for posts by tags or by text in real time;
+> ✔ a search field to filter tag clouds by tag name;
 > ✔ a meta box for the post edit screen so that you can enter and edit post tags segmented by groups;
 > ✔ the option to bulk-add all tags of a group to a post with one click;
 > ✔ add the same tag to multiple groups;